 How People Work

 Businesses are created by humans, to serve humans.
 Hence, it’s vital to know what makes people tick.
 The book covers numerous tips and concepts in 3 sub-parts, which we’ll broadly outline below.
-You can get a more detailed synopsis from our complete The Personal MBA summary (get full book summary).
+You can get a more detailed synopsis from our complete The Personal MBA summary.

 Understanding The Human Mind